What is the Clean Air Zone?

 The Government has said that Birmingham needs a Clean Air Zone and that we need to reduce levels of NO2 in the air to a maximum average of 40μg/m3 as soon as possible.
 Once we reach that target, we want to continue to lower the amount of NO2 and particulate matter in the air as far as we can.

-It is expected that Birmingham’s Clean Air Zone will come into operation during 2020.
+It is expected that Birmingham’s Clean Air Zone will come into operation during summer 2020.

 It will operate 24 hours a day, 365 days a year.

 The charges will be applied daily.
 A non-compliant vehicle driving in the Clean Air Zone will pay once for the day, then may drive in and out of the area without limit for the same fixed charge.
 A 'day' runs from midnight - midnight, not from 24 hours after you first enter the zone.
 So if you enter the zone at 11:50pm and exit at 12:10am then you will be charged for two days.

 If you don't wish to drive in the zone there are alternative ways to travel.
 Find out more information here.